primeqa/primeqa/docs/development.md

 OneQA uses pip for dependency management.
 Dependencies are controlled through the `_deps` dict in [setup.py](https://github.ibm.com/ai-foundation/OneQA/blob/master/setup.py).
 Each entry maps a dependency to what it is required for.
+All entries are alphabetized.
-For example, "install" is for dependencies required to install/run OneQA (i.e. `install_requires`) whereas "docs" is for dependencies which are only needed to build the documentation.
-All values other than "install" correspond to pip extras.
+For example, `install` is for dependencies required to install/run OneQA (i.e. `install_requires`) whereas `docs` is for dependencies which are only needed to build the documentation.
+All values other than `install` correspond to pip extras.
-Additionally there is an "all" extra that will install all dependencies.
+Additionally, there is an `all` extra that will install all dependencies.

 ## Versioning